 - Indigenous Business Australia (IBA) workshops – business workshops for start-up and growing Indigenous businesses

-- Innovate Queensland – access practical ‘how-to’ Pathways workshops, capacity building workshops, webinars; and collaboration activities to help Queensland innovators, entrepreneurs and organisations
+- Innovate Queensland – access capacity building workshops, webinars and collaboration activities to help Queensland innovators, entrepreneurs and organisations

-- Local councils – check your local council website for business workshops, forums and events
+- Local council websites – check your council website for business workshops, forums and events.